-Our Community Engagement project, generously funded by the Paul Hamlyn Foundation, aims to strengthen our relationship with the local community in Leeds and to open up our wonderful art form to people who may have barriers which would usually prevent them from engaging with us.
+Our Community Partnerships project, generously funded by the Paul Hamlyn Foundation, aims to strengthen our relationship with the local community in Leeds and to open up our wonderful art form to people who may have barriers which would usually prevent them from engaging with us.

 The project is constantly evolving but includes the following areas of work: